Homepage Crafts Unlimited (UK)

 Top

 Voice boxes in soft toys may also be repaired but there will usually be an extra charge to open up and then re-close the toy.
-See prices for repair costs.

 Top